 You can add multiple ranges inside the axes as a result to show color variations.

 Indicate the values on an axis using pointers.
-The ASP.NET MVC linear gauge chart control supports two types of pointers: marker, and bar.
+The ASP.NET MVC Linear Gauge control supports two types of pointers: marker and bar.

 Point out the current value by using the following different types of marker pointers.

 Change the marker pointer type to built-in shapes such as a triangle, inverted triangle, square, or circle to highlight values.

 You can change or move the marker pointers to any place inside the gauge.